GitJudd/DOM_Manipulation/README.md

 ## Background

-Create a table dynamically based upon a provided dataset[dataset we provide](site_files/static/readme/data.js).
+Create a table dynamically based upon a [provided dataset](site_files/static/readme/data.js).
 Users need the ability to filter the table data for specific values.

 ## Requirements